cvogt/2020-07-01-haskell-game-demo/Readme.txt

 Started in June 2020 drawing inspiration from https://www.youtube.com/watch?v=1MNTerD8IuI - "Writing a game in Haskell" by Elise Huard

+Note: there may be external dependencies you need to install in your OS, such as sdl, sdl2, sdl2_mixer

 Currently, this project is broken up into a shared engine named "Playtime" and several executable demos.